balena-io/pinejs/README.md

 ## Description

-OMetaJS is a JavaScript implementation of OMeta, an object-oriented language for pattern matching.
+OMetaJS is a JavaScript implementation of the OMeta, an object-oriented language for pattern matching.

-This is *node.js* module for developing and using such pattern matching grammars.
+This is a *node.js* module for developing and using such pattern matching grammars.

 ## Installation